lenwood/nixxer/nixxer_website/content/docs/integration-with-network-blockers/index.md

 draft = false
 weight = 25
-title = 'Integration with Network Blockers'
+title = 'Integration with Network Blockers' description = 'Nixxer is designed to work in tandem with a network blocker.
+This page covers how these complementary tools work together to protect you from being tracked.
+It also shows how to export blocklists to simplify the process.'
 +++

 Using Nixxer in tandem with a network blocker ensures that common analytics packages are blocked regardless of where they are hosted or how they're masked.
 And Nixxer makes it easy to work with common tools.